 Pavlovsky told BoF, “Today, Chanel is perhaps one of the most successful business models based on creativity.
 We let these creative people go to the next step in designing the collection.
 And, on the other hand, we maximise the impact of the collection at every point of sale.”

-It is Pavlovsky’s responsibility to create the commercial environments that allow Karl Lagerfeld ’s designs to be such successful brand identifiers, saying, “It’s about how we play all of these good points, good things, good energies to recreate something special at the boutique level.
+It is Pavlovsky’s responsibility to create the commercial environments that allowed Karl Lagerfeld ’s and now Virginie Viard's designs be such successful brand identifiers, saying, “It’s about how we play all of these good points, good things, good energies to recreate something special at the boutique level.
 This is the base of this business model.”
-In 2018 the fashion house released financial results for the first time, reporting revenue of almost $10 billion for fiscal year 2017.
+In 2018, the fashion house released financial results for the first time, reporting revenue of almost $10 billion for fiscal year 2017.

 Pavlovsky also embarked upon a steady buy up of many of Chanel’s specialist suppliers, including Lesage, Dreseus, Lemarié, Maison Michel and Barrie Knitwear under the umbrella Parrafection.
 “For us at Chanel, it’s a guarantee that this creativity can continue to exist for the next 50 years.”